AKSW/Beast/README.md

 ## Features

 * Construction of Resource-centric Java streams.
-Hence, plain RDF properties can be attached to resources as part of stream execution.
+Hence, plain RDF properties can be attached to resources as part of the stream execution.
 * Extension to Jena which enhances Resources with support for attaching and retrieving Java objects by class.
 This means you can e.g. attach a parsed Jena Query object to a resource that represents a SPARQL query string.
 * Looping with the loops state getting attached to the resource.
 * No need to know the URI for resources in advance.
-You can give painlessly give them a proper name *at the end* of the workflow *based on its properties*.
+You can painlessly give them a proper name *at the end* of the workflow *based on its properties*.

 While technically Beast essentially provides utilities for chaining functions and streams, a great share of Beast's contribution lies in its the conceptual considerations.